Why some workouts are just better than others (for stressed-out superwomen)

 On a personal note, I’ve found strength training to be revolutionary for my own physical health.
 Feeling strong is… let’s just say it’s an amazing feeling.
 Empowering.
 And building muscle, as long as you’re doing it safely, can also cut down on joint pain and make you less prone to injuries.

 Plus if fat loss is one of your concerns, strength training, coupled with proper nutrition, is what’s going to get you where you want to go.
-I once had a client who started strength training for ~20 minutes a couple times a week, just using free videos she found on the internet.
+I once had a client who started strength training for around 20 minutes a couple times a week- the only time she had- just using free videos she found on YouTube.
 Without changing much of anything else, soon she’d lost about 10lbs.

 What to keep in mind as you decide which path to choose